-Italian eggplants are smaller and sweeter versions of globe eggplants, often in a teardrop shape.
+Italian eggplants are smaller, sweeter versions of globe eggplants that often have a teardrop shape.

 Indian or baby eggplants are small and round, with a tender texture.

-Graffiti, also known as striped or Sicilian eggplants, are known for their purple and white exterior, with small seeds and thin skin, making them great for eating whole.
+Graffiti (striped or Sicilian) eggplants are known for their purple and white exterior, with tiny seeds and thin skin, making them great for eating whole.

-Rosa Bianca has a bulbous shape and ombre-like appearance.
-They’re less bitter than most of the nightshades with a more delicate flavor.
+Rosa Bianca has a bulbous shape and an ombre-like appearance.
+They’re less bitter than most nightshades with a more delicate flavor.

 The nutritional values are presented for raw zucchini and raw eggplant.